-Foxes are maybe the prettiest, most charismatic, and deadliest pests we ever have to deal with.
+Foxes are maybe the prettiest, most charismatic, and deadliest pests we may have to deal with.
 If it’s small, and it moves, it’s on the menu.
-That goes for turkeys, pheasants, ducks, geese, chickens, lambs, piglets, rabbits, guinea pigs, and yes; kittens, puppies, and small dogs.
-And they don’t stop there.
-Windfallen fruit, berries, garbage, compost, birdseed, and poultry eggs are also readily eaten.
+That goes for turkeys, pheasants, ducks, geese, chickens, lambs, piglets, rabbits, guinea pigs, and yes; even kittens, puppies, and small dogs.
+They don’t stop there!
+Windfallen fruit, berries, garbage, compost, birdseed, and poultry eggs are also eaten.
 Omnivorous proclivities aside, foxes can also (although it’s rare) carry rabies, sarcoptic mange, and/or distemper.
 Oh, and lets not forget about ticks, tick borne illnesses, and fleas.
 For the cherry on top, foxes stink.
 In a process called fouling, they poop everywhere and mark their territory with extremely potent urine…which of course may start your own pets off on marking everything around them in a show of territorial superiority.

 More and more, foxes are being seen in urban areas.
 And it’s no wonder: weighing in at only about 12 pounds, they make for easy prey for coyotes.
 Urban areas provide foxes with something of a safe-haven from their larger, hangrier cousins.
 These havens are also rife with food.
 Speaking of food, some of their prey (birds, squirrels, chipmunks) are active only during the day.
 So if you do see a fox out during the day, don’t panic.
 It’s probably not rabid.
 It’s probably just hunting.
 And when it’s done, it’s probably gonna go back to it’s den under your shed, where once a year, unless you do something to break the cycle, it’s gonna give birth to around six kits.

 *Warning: Some fox species are federally protected.
 Know the applicable laws for your particular region before continuing.